 To access the Protecting Minors on Campus Required Training, you must be registered with a USD-operated activity or program in which a minor (under age 18) will be physically present and participating.
-To access the program registration system, please visit the MySanDiego Portal.
-From there go to the Employee Tab, then USD Services.
-On the right side of the page, under Enterprise Resource Planning (ERP) Technologies you will find the link to the Minors on Campus Registration System.
+For a direct link to the registration system, please visit Program Registration System.

 - Child Sexual Abuse Prevention Training Guide